ScintillateS/VerdantVigilance/README.md

-# VerdantVigilance
+# AgriScan

-A project to scan plant pests and farmers can upload their location to a worldwide map.
-Other farmers can view the location and if they are close by, they will receive a notification.
+A simple solution for farmers to detect crop diseases.
+With geospatial data, farmers can view virus spread worldwide and make informed decisions to protect their crops.

+Further developed to create AvoSentry, AgriScan's counterpart to aid farmers in combatting avian flu strains.